norakearns/motif-mark/motif-mark/README.md

 ## MOTIF MARK

 The script motif-mark-oop.py uses object oriented python code to visualize the locations of motifs on gene sequences. motif-mark-oop.py can handle multipe gene sequences, and image size will increase with number of sequences. motif-mark-oop.py can handle and as many as 6 motifs.
-To add capacity for more motifs, more rgb values can be added to color_list.
+To add capacity for more motifs, more rgb values can be added to color_list (line 244).

 ## Running motif-mark-oop.py